 It reveals the most-used keywords that authors use in their titles & subtitles.

-3) Keep Track Of Your Competitor's Rankings
+3) Track Your Competitor's Performance for 30 Days Plus

 You do this by simply clicking the "T" while you're spying on a potential keyword (or author profile):

-The sales rank performance of a book in your niche is only part of an equation, but this feature validates there's money to be made in said niche.
+The 30 days sales rank performance of a book in your niche is only part of an equation, but this feature validates there's money to be made in said niche.

 2 words: more exposure.